Yuri-B/TechnicalArtScripts/ExplodedViewer/Readme_Important.txt

 README
+Current version: 0.5 ( BETA )

 **&*^&*(^(&* <<<  GENERAL INFO  >>> **&*^&*(^(&*

-See the script in action here, to find out how it is used: https://www.artstation.com/artwork/xJab4R
+See the script in action here, to find out how it is used: https://www.artstation.com/artwork/B3ne39

 This script allows users to create broken apart or exploded views of an assembly of objects, without changing the original transform coordinates of each object.
-The script creates a Master controller whose position and rotation control all the slave controls that are attached to it.
+The script creates a Master controller whose position and rotation move and rotate all the slave controls that are attached to it.

+LIMITATIONS:
+- the model's centre has to be placed at (0,0,0) coordinate in the viewport, to get the best results.

+FUTURE FEATURES:
+- make exploded views work relative to any selected object or group

 //////////////////////